 Gambaga Escarpment also called Gambaga Scarp, is line of cliffs along the Volta River basin, northeastern Ghana, western Africa. that stretch for nearly 100km from Walewale to the Ghana-Togo border at Tusugu.
 The Escarpment forms the elevated northern boundary of the Volta River basin and the eastern section of the granite plateaus of Wa and Mamprusi.

 Apart from being a striking physical geological feature The Gambago Scarp is composed of horizontal layers of sandstone, which causes the southbound White Volta River to turn west and follow the Western half of the until it finally turns south again at Kpasinkpe.
 The scarp is named after Gambaga, which is the capital of the ancient powerful Mamprugu Kingdom which was led by a powerful warrior called Tohazie and affectionately called the “red hunter”.
 The place is steeped in history.

-To the south is another narrow plateau, followed by a gradual descent to the surrounding land.
-The Gambaga’s steep erosional scarps reveal a composition of nearly horizontal sandstones.
-Because of the elevation (1,000–1,500 feet [300–460 m]), the climate is relatively cool and moist, allowing cultivation of grains and yams and stock raising.
+To the south of the Gambago Scarp is another narrow plateau, followed by a gradual descent to the surrounding land.
+Due to its elevation (1,000–1,500 feet [300–460 m]), the climate is relatively cool and moist.

 Sorry, no records were found.
 Please adjust your search criteria and try again.